fredhicks/Blades-in-the-Dark/README.md

 ## Changelog

+### 1.16
+* Added a clocks repeating section to the faction sheet, and a real notes field
+* Disabled spell checking on all input fields
+* Added box-shadow effect to focused input fields (can be disabled in settings)
+* Bypassed unnecessary extra padding around the sheet

 ### 1.15
 * Added 10-clocks, courtesy of Chris McDonald
 * Fixed resistance bonuses erroneously applying to vice indulgence